-Controls the size of the address range, that when reached, will trigger the start of the trace data collection.
-Choose between:

-Auto Sets the size automatically.
+Size ~ Controls the size of the address range, that when reached, will trigger the start of the trace data collection.
+Choose between: Auto Sets the size automatically.
 This can be useful if Trigger at contains a variable.
 Manual Specify the size of the breakpoint range manually.

-Shows the requested range and the effective range to be covered by the trace data collection.
+Trigger range Shows the requested range and the effective range to be covered by the trace data collection.
 The range suggested is either within or exactly the area specified by the Trigger at and the Size options.

-Extends the range so that a whole data structure is covered.
-For data structures that do not fit the size of the possible ranges supplied by the hardware breakpoint unit, for example three bytes, the range will not cover the whole data structure.
-Note that the range will be extended beyond the size of the data structure, which might cause false triggers at adjacent data.

-This option is not enabled for ARM7/9 devices because the range for such devices will always cover the whole data structure.

-Specifies the type of memory access that triggers the trace data collection.
-Choose between:

-Read/Write Read from or write to location.
+Extend to cover requested range Extends the range so that a whole data structure is covered For data structures that do not fit the size of the possible ranges supplied by the hardware breakpoint unit, for example three bytes, the range will not cover the whole dat structure.
+Note that the range will be extended beyond the size of the data structure, which might cause false triggers a adjacent data.
+This option is not enabled for ARM7/9 devices because th range for such devices will always cover the whole data structure.
+Access type Specifies the type of memory access that triggers the trace data collection.
+Choose between: Read/Write Read from or write to location.
 Read Read from location.
 Write Write to location.

-OP-fetch At execution address

-Cycle The number of counter cycles at a specific point in time, counted from where the execution started.
+OP-fetch At execution address Cycle The number of counter cycles at a specific point in time, counted from where the execution started.
 This option is only available for Cortex-M devices.

+Match data